 1 assessed valuation used in calculating its general 2 financial aid apportionment for the 1998-1999 school year, the State Board of Education shall calculate the Extension 3 4 Limitation Equalized Assessed Valuation that would have been used to calculate the district's 1998-1999 general State aid.
-5 6 This amount shall equal the product of the equalized assessed 7 valuation used to calculate general State aid for the 1997-1998 school year and the district's Extension Limitation 8 9 If the Extension Limitation Equalized Valuation of the school district as calculated under this 10 11 paragraph (4) is less than the district's equalized assessed valuation utilized in calculating the district's 1998-1999 12 calculating the district's general State aid pursuant to paragraph (5) of subsection (E), that Extension Limitation then for
+5 6 This amount shall equal the product of the equalized assessed 7 valuation used to calculate general State aid for the 1997-1998 school year and the district's Extension Limitation 8 9 If the Extension Limitation Equalized Valuation of the school district as calculated under this 10 11 paragraph (4) is less than the district's equalized assessed valuation utilized in calculating the district's 1998-1999 12 general State aid allocation, of 13 then for purposes calculating the district's general State aid pursuant to paragraph (5) of subsection (E), that Extension Limitation the district's Available Local Resources.